maxdoblas/QuickEd/README.md

 ```

 > [!WARNING]
+> There are some known issues with ASAN and UBSAN in general.
+Check https://stackoverflow.com/a/77895910 for more information.

+> [!WARNING]
 > ASAN and UBSAN could fail when executing the Python binding.
 This is known behavior.

-> [!WARNING]
-> There are some known stability issues with ASAN and UBSAN with 12th-gen and onwards Intel CPUs.